Toward Safe and Energy-Efficient 5G NR V2X Communications in Rural Environments: System Model

 \subsection{Traffic Model and Critical Distance}

-We consider a traffic consisting of a road side unit ($\texttt{RSU}$), an ego vehicle ($\texttt{Ego}$) and a target vehicle ($\texttt{Target}$) in a rural area.
+We consider a traffic consisting of a road side unit ($\texttt{RSU}$)\footnote{In our rural scenario, \texttt{RSU} is assumed to operate as a communication-centric V2X infrastructure node, focusing on sidelink communication support rather than environmental perception or sensor-based detection.}, an ego vehicle ($\texttt{Ego}$) and a target vehicle ($\texttt{Target}$) in a rural area.
 All the vehicles are registered with $\texttt{RSU}$, as illustrated in Fig.~\ref{scenario}.
 Considering a scenario where $\texttt{Target}$ is undergoing a hazard, as a result, $\texttt{RSU}$ notified $\texttt{Ego}$ by sending a brake signal via the communication channel.
-Assume that the channel between $\texttt{RSU}$ and $\texttt{Ego}$ is LOS.
 In this context, $\texttt{RSU}$ transmits data packets containing brake signals, and $\texttt{Ego}$ needs to receive at least one correct data packet to perform the brake.
 Error packets received by $\texttt{Ego}$ causes a delay due to retransmission.
 Since the time $\texttt{RSU}$ sent out the brake signals, $\texttt{Ego}$ travels a distance until it first received a correct signal.
 This distance is known as a critical distance, e.g., \( D_{\mathrm{comm}} \).
 To explain, $D_\mathrm{comm}$ demonstrates the distance that $\texttt{Ego}$ travels during the time required by signal retransmission due to error, as illustrated in Fig.~\ref{Dcommstamp}.
 At location \(i=0\), $\texttt{RSU}$ transmits a safety message in terms of packet to $\texttt{Ego}$ periodically. $\texttt{Ego}$ receives these packets sequentially at location indices \(i=1,2,3,\ldots\).
 Due to channel errors, the process continues until the first error-free packet is successfully received at index \(i=n\), which then provides the valid brake signal.
 During this interval, $\texttt{Ego}$ continues to travel at its current speed, covering a distance referred to as \(D_{\mathrm{comm}}\).
 In this context, \( D_{\mathrm{comm}} \) can be considered as a safety threshold distance.
 The connected braking can execute successfully only when the distance between $\texttt{RSU}$ and $\texttt{Ego}$ is larger than \( D_{\mathrm{comm}} \).